StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Documentation Guide.md

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-> Important: This guide uses the terminology defined in the <doc:Spezi-Guide>.
+> Tip: This guide uses the terminology defined in the <doc:Spezi-Guide>.

 The module MUST conform to this guide within two months after changes have been published to be considered in conformance with this guide.